Proving the 6d a-theorem with the double affine Grassmannian: Hierarchy of RG flows as Hasse diagram of dominant coweights

-We can now bring the abstract lessons learned in the previous section to fruition, and construct the hierarchy of flavor Higgsings among A-type orbi-instantons as the Hasse diagram of strata in the double affine Grassmannian of $E_8$ corresponding to dominant coweights $\lambda,\mu$ connected by minimal degenerations $\lambda <\mu$ (transverse slices).
-We will do so explicitly for $k=1,\ldots,7$, even though it is clear the algorithm presented above can be applied at any arbitrary level $k$.
+We can now bring the abstract lessons learned in the previous section to fruition, and construct the hierarchy of left flavor Higgsings among A-type orbi-instantons, as the Hasse diagram of strata in the double affine Grassmannian of $E_8$ corresponding to dominant coweights $\lambda,\mu$ connected by minimal degenerations $\lambda <\mu$ (transverse slices).
+We will do so explicitly for $k=1,\ldots,7$ and generic value of $N$, even though it is clear the algorithm presented above can be applied at any arbitrary level $k$.

-\subsection{\texorpdfstring{$k=1$}{k=1}}
+The power of this setup, using the double affine Grassmannian, is to bring to light the iterative features of the Hasse of strata/hierarchy of (Higgs branches of) SCFTs and slices/RG flows, which are present, but nowhere near as obvious, in other approaches such as the one in \cite{Bourget:2023dkj,Bourget:2024mgn}.

+\subsection{\texorpdfstring{$\bm{k=1}$}{k=1}}